plusserver/docs/content/en/compute/pluscloudopen/tutorials/patroni/_index.md

 ## Hints

-Obviously there are many things to discover and configure around the subjects Consul and Patroni.
+Obviously there are many things to discover and configure around the subjects Consul and patroni.
 It can be helpful to install dnsmasq and to [configure](https://developer.hashicorp.com/consul/docs/manage/dns/forwarding/enable?page=services&page=discovery&page=dns-forwarding&page=enable) it to be able to use Consul DNS for all services on your VMs (especially on VMs, that want to access the database).
-This can allow to go without a loadbalancer between database clients and servers:
+This can allow you to go without a loadbalancer between database clients and servers (just use `primary.patroni42.service.consul` in your database access configuration):

     debian@nom-b544a874-fe78:~$ dig +short primary.patroni42.service.consul
     100.102.0.36